oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

       ![](images/admin-fm.png "navigation")

-3. We have already created the gold image (named PDB Image) and subscribed Finance PBD to it.
+3. We have already created the gold image (named PDB Image) and subscribed Finance PDB to it.
 This is a mandatory pre-requisite step.

 4. In this page, we will select relevant ***Image Name***, ***Target Type*** and ***Operation***.
       ![](images/fm-flow1.png "selection")
       Where:
-      -  Image = Desired version of Oracle home, which our target database should run after successful completion of operation.
-In this example, we will select ***PDB Image***.
+      -  Image = We will select ***PDB Image***.
+Desired version of Oracle home, which our target database should run after successful completion of operation.
-      -  Target Type = Desired target type, which can be Grid, RAC or SIDB.
-In this example, we will select ***Pluggable Database***.
+      -  Target Type = we will select ***Pluggable Database***.
+Desired target type, which can be Grid, RAC or SIDB.
-      -  Operation = Name of the operation, which can be update (patch) or upgrade.
-In this example, we will select ***Update***.
+      -  Operation = we will select ***Update***.
+Name of the operation, which can be update (patch) or upgrade.
-      -  Type to filter = Selection criteria to highlight only those targets which qualify the selection, such as database naming.
+      -  Type to filter = Optional, can be left blank.
+Selection criteria to highlight only those targets which qualify the selection, such as database naming.
+      -  Working Directory = We can use default value /tmp.
+This is the location where log files will be created.

-      We will select check box for PDB - Finance, as we want to patch it to higher version and select ***Next***.
+      We will select check box for ***PDB - Finance***, as we want to patch it to higher version and select ***Next***.

 5. In this page, we will select destination CDB as ***Attach Existing CDB***.
 Options Software Deployment and Migrate Listener will be greyed out as we already have the desired CDB in place, which is cdb186.subnet.vcn.oraclevcn.com.